Greg Schiano: Tampa Bay Buccaneers

 On January 26, 2012, Schiano accepted his first head coaching opportunity at the professional level, with the NFL's Tampa Bay Buccaneers.
 The Buccaneers ended the 2012 regular season with a 7–9 record, missing the playoffs in the process.
 In the 2013 season, the team regressed to 4–12.
 On December 30, 2013, the Buccaneers fired Schiano along with Mark Dominik, the general manager who had selected him.

+Schiano's tenure with Tampa Bay contained many controversies, including his directive for players to dive at opposing team's legs while in victory formation, allegations that Schiano rigged a vote for team captains, Schiano launching into a tirade at special teams coordinator Bob Ligashesky during a team drill for walking, "onto the wrong area of the practice field" and threatening to fire him, a contentious relationship with quarterback Josh Freeman, an outbreak of MRSA and the subsequent injury designation of one of the infected players, Lawrence Tynes.
+Defensive end E. J. Wilson left the game of football in part due to Schiano's treatment of players.
+Another player quipped that playing under Schiano was, "like being in Cuba."